Workflows Explained

 • invoice-processing (workflow)

-• invoice-extractor (transform function)
+• invoice-extractor (extract function)

 • product-catalog-matcher (enrich function)